solrudev/Ackpine/docs/architecture.md

 - `ackpine-core` never depends on concrete plugin modules — plugins are loaded dynamically.
 - Plugin parameters are persisted alongside session data, so sessions with plugins survive process death.
-- Adding a plugin to your app is as simple as adding the dependency and calling `usePlugin()` in your parameters.
+- Adding a plugin to your app is as simple as adding the dependency and calling `registerPlugin()` in your parameters.

 ### Instantiation and ProGuard